2024 Tennessee Titans season: Week 10: at Los Angeles Chargers

 Levis made his return as starting quarterback after three weeks out on injury.
 Despite a decent performance by Levis, and his first game of the season without making a turnover, the Titans were not able to pull away with the win.

+The Titans remained winless on the road against the Chargers since their move to Tennessee, having not beat them in California since 1990, when they were still the Houston Oilers.